YuraAAA/android-develop-utils/readme.md

 We have two ways to work with async copy/move: listener or event.

-Copy file async with listener:
+Copying async file with listener:
 ```
 FileUtils.copyFileAsync(sourceFile, targetFile, CopyConfig.createListenerConfig(new ICopyListener() {
             @Override